kalbasit/shabka/README.md

       `bundler` and `git-smart`.
     - Install homebrew, homebrew-bundle and run `brew bundle` which will install everything mentioned in [`Brewfile`][2].
+    - Run `~/.dotfiles/.private/.osx` if it exists.
+This allows you to add any extra setup steps that are private.
+I use this file to insert Divvy's License and add custom search domains to all interfaces.
 - Update submodules.
 - Switch to ZSH.
 - Link everything from `~/.dotfiles` to the home directory.